MetaCoq/metacoq/README.md

 Then use:

+    # make

+ to compile the MetaCoq project, or

     # make pcuic

- to compile the MetaCoq project

-    # cd ./bidirectional
-    # coq_makefile -f _CoqProject -o CoqMakefile
-    # make -f CoqMakefile

-to compile the files corresponding specifically to the article.
+ to compile only the part relevant for the ITP submission.

 ## Structure of the artefact

 | File                    | Description                                  |